vasquei/sdk-Python-OCI-Object-Storage/README.md

 # OCI SDK Python - Object-Storage
-In this example, We will see important methods used in OCI SDK Python for read, write, upload, download  files from a bucket root or bucket folders path.
+In this example, We will see important methods used in OCI SDK Python for read, write, upload, download  files in a bucket root or bucket folders path.

 **Prerequisites:**
 1. You must create a user with privileges in OCI Console